 Do we need Kubernetes or is a simple PaaS enough?

-What is the difference between Terraform, OpenTofu and Pulumi?
+What distinguishes Terraform, OpenTofu and Pulumi?

 Terraform (HashiCorp, BSL license since 2023) is the market leader with the broadest provider coverage.
 OpenTofu is the Linux Foundation fork (MPL 2.0), API-compatible with Terraform 1.5 and the right choice if the license shift is a problem.
 Pulumi uses real programming languages (TypeScript, Python, Go) instead of HCL — good for teams with a developer background and complex logic.
-For most SMBs, OpenTofu plus the standard providers from AWS/Azure/GCP is the pragmatic default.
+For most SMEs, OpenTofu plus the standard providers from AWS/Azure/GCP is the pragmatic default.

 How do we reduce cloud costs without losing performance?

-Will our data stay in the EU?
+Does our data stay in the EU?

 What is GitOps and do we need it?